 I, too, was there to deliver a gift.

-The office manager at our church always ends her e-mails, “Hugs.”
+A friend always ends her e-mails, “Hugs.”
+When she’s asked about her belief in God, she says she’s “waiting to be convinced.”
 When I found out she was going to undergo chemotherapy treatments in January, I told her I’d be sending her “monster hugs.”
-She doesn’t believe in God, and that was my way of saying I’d pray for her.
+That was my way of saying I’d pray for her.
 My four-year-old son happened to overhear me.
 He drew an orange monster with a toothy smile and beastly arms spread wide.
-The office manager taped this picture to the wall behind her computer desk.
-But not before she had given me permission to make photocopies.
+My friend gave me permission to make photocopies to share with others.

 On Christmas Eve, one of my son’s beloved preschool teachers was in the ICU.
 She was unable to talk due to the tubes down her throat.
 But when I delivered a Monster Hug picture, I could read her lips: Thank you.
 Tell him I love him.